 January 2021

-Recording of “Places of Color” panel discussion coming soon.
+Watch recorded of “Places of Color” panel discussion.

 The Coalition for the Woolworth Building presented “Places of Color: Preserving San Antonio’s Underrepresented Narratives” as a virtual Dream Week event on January 20th.
 We focused on Alazán Courts, the 1875 foundation of the St. James AME Church, and the Woolworth Building, a World Monuments Fund 2020 Watch Site.
 These endangered historic sites physically connect us to overlooked stories in our shared heritage, speaking to the struggle for equity and justice.